X-E-O-N/rock-paper-scissors/README.md

 # rock-paper-scissors
 a project for TOP.
-its functionality lies exclusive to the console for now.
+its functionality lies exclusively within the console for now.